xelatihy/yocto-gl/readme.md

 The use of templates in Yocto was the reason for many refactorings, going from no template to heavy template use.
-After many changes, we settled on using as few templates as possibles in contrast the C++ STL.
-We do this since we find that writing correct generic code is remarkably hard and even harder for a casual user to extend the library.
+After many changes, we settled on using templates just like the C++ STL.
+We do this to avoid code duplication and since in some cases templates are the natural way of modeling some types.

-We do not use exception for error reporting.
-While this makes the code more verbose, it follows the stardard practice in many large codebases since writing exception-safe code remains very hard in C++, even harder if one wants to quickly extend the library.
+We use exception for error reporting to reduce code size and make it seimpler to write mroe robust io code.
+This follows the stardard practice in the C++ STL.

 Finally, we import math symbols from the standard library rather than using the `std::name` pattern into the `yocto` namespace.
-This makes math code easier to read, and allows us to override come function implementation when desired.
+This makes math code easier to read, and allows us to override functions or types if desired.